-An initial supervisory pay differential equal to 10% greater than the Predominant Base Wage (PBW) of the supervisor's direct reports can be applied to eligible supervisors upon initial promotion into a supervisory position not previously held by the employee.
+An initial supervisory pay differential equal to 10% greater than the Predominant Base Wage of their direct reports.
+(PBW) of the supervisor's direct reports can be applied to eligible supervisors upon initial promotion into a supervisory position not previously held by the employee.